Lutando/docs-oxd/sources/libraries/ruby/index.md

 - [Rubygems](https://rubygems.org/gems/oxd-ruby)

 ### Install Instructions

+Note: This library will not work if your website does not have SSL installed.
+Make sure your website runs on https:// before using this library.

 The Ruby Client is installed using RubyGems.
 Please include following line in the Gemfile of the application using Oxd Ruby Library.